 Having read lot about soy products and the havoc they can cause in our bodies – read this and this and this – I naturally try to avoid them.
-That is except for a few soy based ingredients which pass my nutritional acceptance criteria test.
+That is except for a few soy based ingredients which pass my nutritional acceptance test.
 These are naturally fermented soy foods such as tempeh, natto and miso.

-The reason these particular soy products are not as harmful as tofu or soy milk is that they are produced through a fermentation process, which makes them more easily digestable and reduces the amount of antinutrients such as phytates and lectins.
-In fact, they are rather healthy and nutritious as they are a great source of probiotics, have high levels of isoflavones (which prevent cancer) and a good amount of protein (especially tempeh), minerals and vitamins (especially Vitamin K in miso and B12 vitamin in tempeh).
+The reason these particular soy products are not as harmful as tofu or soy milk is that they are produced through a fermentation process, which makes them more easily digestible and reduces the amount of present antinutrients such as phytates and lectins.
+In fact, they are rather healthy and nutritious – they are a great source of probiotics, have high levels of isoflavones (cancer preventative ) and a good amount of protein (especially tempeh), minerals and vitamins (especially Vitamin K in miso and B12 vitamin in tempeh).

-Let’s chat about miso because I personally really like it, I think most of you are familiar with this ingredient and it’s fairly accessible in Asian stores and health food shops.
+Let’s chat about miso.
+I really like it and I think most of you are familiar with this ingredient as it’s fairly accessible from Asian grocers and health food stores.

-Miso is a traditional Japanese seasoning – usually a paste – that is made from fermented soybeans, salt, fungus kōjikin (this acts as a starting culture) and other ingredients such as rice, barley or buckwheat.
+Miso is a traditional Japanese seasoning – usually a paste – that is made from fermented soybeans, salt, koji (this acts as a starting culture) and other ingredients such as rice, barley or buckwheat.
 It has a very complex flavour – savoury and rich – often described as umami (also known as the fifth taste after salty, sweet, sour and bitter).
 Basically, it makes food taste yummy and hearty, and of course salty.
 Now, unlike your ordinary table salt, the studies have shown that miso doesn’t have the same negative impact on the blood pressure (something to do with proteins and fermentation).
-I’m not saying you should gorge on it, and you should definitely watch any sodium intake carefully if you have hypertension or are sensitive to salt, but it’s definitely a more nutritious way to season your food.
+I’m would gorge on it as it’s high in sodium but it’s definitely a more nutritious way to season your food.